Skip to content Skip to main navigation Report an accessibility issue

 Panhellenic sororities offer many opportunities for membership throughout the year.
 The most opportunities for membership happen during Primary Recruitment, which typically occurs near the beginning of the fall semester.
 Students not interested or unable to participate in Primary Recruitment may also have opportunities throughout the fall and spring semesters to join a Panhellenic organization through the Continuous Open Bidding (COB) process.
 It is important to note that not all Panhellenic chapters will participate in COB.

-Spring 2024 Continuous Open Bidding process will begin the January 23, 2024.
-If you’re interested in learning more about Continuous Open Bidding throughout the year, please submit your interest below.
+Fall 2024 Continuous Open Bidding process: If you’re interested in learning more about Continuous Open Bidding throughout the year, please read below or email the Panhellenic Recruitment Team to learn more!.

 Registration for Panhellenic Fall Recruitment Opens May 1!